-ITD Wood is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture wood-based projects within a workshop learning environment.
-Students advance their knowledge and understanding of materials, machines, laser cutters, hand tools and processes through a range of practical and theory-related topics.
-Completion of this subject will prepare students for more specialised learning in Furnishing Skills and the Cert 3 Engineering Technical course offered in senior.
+Design Wood and Materials is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture wood-based projects within a workshop learning environment.
+Students advance their knowledge and understanding of materials, machines, design in CAD, laser cutters, hand tools and processes through a range of practical and theory-related topics.
+Completion of this subject will prepare students for more specialised learning in senior Furnishing Skills and Certificate III Engineering Technical.